Video Self-Stitching Graph Network for Temporal Action Localization: Video Self-Stitching Graph Network

 \textbf{Video cutting} (Fig.~\ref{fig:stitching} b)).
-Suppose the requirement for our network input is $L$ number of snippet features $\mathbf{F}^0 = \{\mathbf{f}^0_t\}_{t=1}^{L}\in \mathbb{R}^{L\times C}$.
+Suppose the requirement for our network input is $L$ snippet features\footnote{If a video sequence contains more than $L$ snippet features, we slide a window of length $L$ along the temporal dimension with a stride $L/4$ to generate multiple sub-sequences, each used as an independent sequence in the following steps.} $\mathbf{F}^0 = \{\mathbf{f}^0_t\}_{t=1}^{L}\in \mathbb{R}^{L\times C}$.
 We define a \textit{short clip} as those that contain no more than $\gamma L$ snippets, where $0<\gamma<1$ is called a \textit{short factor}.
-If a video is longer than $\gamma L$, we need to cut it to into multiple \textit{short clips}; otherwise, we directly use the whole sequence without cutting.
-For training, we include as many actions as possible in one \textit{short clip}, and shift the clip boundary inward to exclude the boundary actions that are cut in halves (see \textbf{Supplementary material} for the details).
-If an action is longer than $\gamma L$, we don't include it in the video self-stitching stage.
-Therefore the \textit{short clips} may vary in length with the cutting position.
-For inference, we cut long sequences into fixed \textit{short clips} of length $\gamma L$.
+In training, if a sequence is no longer than $\gamma L$, we directly use the whole sequence without cutting; otherwise, we need to cut it to into multiple \textit{short clips}.
+When determining the cutting positions, we include as many actions as possible in one \textit{short clip}, and shift the clip boundary inward to exclude boundary actions that are cut in halves.
+If an action is longer than $\gamma L$, we don't include it in the video self-stitching stage (note that long actions still get to be detected because we also directly use all original sequences without cutting as xGPN input).
+Therefore \textit{short clips} may vary in length with the cutting positions.
+In inference, we do not cut sequences.

 \textbf{Clip up-scaling} (Fig.~\ref{fig:stitching} c)).
 In order to obtain a larger scale, we magnify each \textit{short clip} along the temporal dimension via an up-scaling strategy, such as linear interpolation~\cite{lin2018bsn}.
 For a \textit{short clip}, the up-scaling ratio depends on its own scale.
 Specifically, if a \textit{short clip} contains $M$ snippet features, then it is up-scaled to a length $L-G-M$, where $G$ is a constant representing a gap length (see next paragraph).
 In other words, the up-scaled clip will fill in the remaining space in the network input $\mathbf{F}^0$.
 The shorter a clip is, the longer its up-scaled counterpart will be.
 This not only makes full use of the input space, but also put more focus on shorter clips.